Lacrymology/states/doc/intro.rst

-A lot of other states also directly integrate themselves when they have native support for technologies, such as built-in Graylog2 support in uWSGI trough it's GELF plugin.
-Or trough third party library, such as GrayPY for Python based application.
-In those cases, the integration is turned on only when Salt pillars data contains an expected value.
+A lot of other states also directly integrate themselves when they have native support for technologies, such as built-in Graylog2 support in uWSGI through its GELF plugin.
+Or through third party library, such as GrayPY for Python based application.
+In those cases, the integration is turned on only when Salt pillar data contains an expected value.

 High-Availability and High-Performance
 --------------------------------------